 - Monitor what others are doing on your behalf (especially if your SDRs are sending these emails on someone else’s behalf since the signatory is legally responsible)

 If you’re sending email from Canada or anywhere in the world to Canadian recipients, it’s important to have full knowledge of Canada’s Anti-Spam Legislation (CASL).
-It is one of the strictest anti-spam laws.
+It features some of the strictest anti-spam laws in the world.

 It includes all requirements of the CAN-SPAM Act and adds express and implied consent requirements.

-Having to ask for express consent defeats the whole purpose of cold emails.
-Luckily, CASL has the Implied Consent clause that allows you to cold email a business contact who does not have an existing business relationship with you or your company if:
+Having to ask for express or implied (under the above terms) consent defeats the whole purpose of cold emails.
+If you can’t email someone outside of your contact list, how are you supposed to generate new leads?
+Luckily, CASL’s Implied Consent clause also allows you to cold email a business contact who does not have an existing business relationship with you or your company if:

 At Growbots, we hear this question all the time.